-How to get to Saint Tropez from Nice or Marseille
+How to get from Nice to Saint Tropez

-Tourists fly into one of two airports if they want to get to Saint Tropez: Marseille or Nice.
+Travelers arrive at one of two airports should they desire to reach Saint Tropez: Marseille or Nice.

 1. How to get to Saint from Nice airport